 Why Encourage Coloring During Early Years

-Secondly, offering a child an opportunity to color stimulates creativity and engages their independence and self-expression.
+Secondly, allowing a child to color stimulates creativity and engages their independence and self-expression.
 What color should it be?
 Should I combine two colors?
 What about shading?
 How hard should I press the pencil?
 The harder a child colors, the more vivid the color is.
-Or, should I use a lot of colors or just one color?
-When a child is coloring, they are learning colors, shapes, and how objects/living things look!
+Or should I use a lot of colors or just one color?
+When a child is coloring, they learn colors, shapes, and how objects/living things look!

 Can you tell which body-parts cut-outs coloring was Adrian‘s and which one was Julia’s?
 They each had a set to color the sea turtle body-parts.

 Crafting and painting are very important for early childhood development since it helps the body and brain to integrate tactile information in a creative way.
 Moreover, toddler-friendly recycled DIY projects are not only fun but educational!
 Process art is perfect for little artists since the focus lies in the creation of the work, not the outcome!
 During this fun, artistic process, your child learns how colors work while developing spatial awareness and sensory integration.
 And it’s FUN!

 Process Art is a fascinating modern form of art that works great with children since it is all about the process rather than the result.
 Guggenheim states, “Process Art emphasizes the ‘process of making art.”
 As such, process art is all about the experience children have while expressing their creativity!
 The MOCA (Museum of Contemporary Art) explains that “in process art, the means count for more than the ends.”
 So, let your child’s imagination, ingenuity, and creativity go wild while they are happily engaged in the process of art.